SycopeSolutions/Integrations/phpipam/README.md

-# phpIPAM Integration with Sycope - Beta
+# phpIPAM Integration with Sycope

 Integration between **Sycope** and **phpIPAM** enables zero-configuration of the primary Lookup **Hosts & Subnets**, delivering inventory details of network infrastructure used by Host & Subnet dashboards, filters, rules, and many other features.